-Below are just a few of the many topics covered in the Policies and Procedures Manual.
+Below are just a few of the many topics covered in the Student Handbook.

 Class attendance is a primary obligation of every student.
 The right to continued enrollment in the course and to take the examination is conditional upon a record of attendance that is satisfactory to the professor.
 A student who exceeds the maximum allowable absences may be compelled to withdraw from the course, or may be barred from sitting for the final exam.
-More information about attendance as covered in the Polices and Procedures Manual is here.
+For more information about attendance, please see the Student Handbook .

-Prior to the start of an exam, students can expect a proctor to enter the exam room, hand out a sign-in sheet, and present instructions for taking the exam.
+In the Exam room: It is very important to arrive early in the designated exam room.
+You will need time to log into the exam software, sign the attendance sheet and get yourself settled.
+The proctor will begin exam instructions about 5-10 minutes before the designated start time so that the exam itself can start on time.
 The proctor will discuss any issues pertaining to computer usage, the School of Law's Honor Code, as well as what to do if problems arise during the exam.

 Registration dates are set forth in the School of Law Calendar.
 Registration is administered by the Office of Academic Affairs in coordination with the Registrar of the University of Baltimore.